 Conclusion

 Mastering the algebra of events—unions, intersections, complements, conditional probabilities, independence, and Bayes’ theorem—provides a rigorous language for describing and manipulating uncertainty.
-These foundational concepts enable us to break down complex problems, update beliefs in light of evidence, and quantify risk and expectation with precision.
-Whether applied to scientific inference, engineering design, data‑driven decision making, or everyday judgment, a solid grasp of probability theory equips us to figure out the inevitable randomness of the world with clarity and confidence.
+These foundational concepts enable us to break down nuanced problems, update beliefs in light of evidence, and quantify risk and expectation with precision.
+Whether applied to scientific inference, engineering design, data‑driven decision making, or everyday judgment, a solid grasp of probability theory equips us to manage the inevitable randomness of the world with clarity and confidence.